What is Parvo?

 Once the parvovirus has infected a dog it works by attacking rapidly dividing cells.
 The area that ends up being the most severely affected is the gastrointestinal tract.

 In young dogs, parvo can cause damage to the heart that is severe enough to leave them with lifelong cardiac issues.
 This is the result of the virus attacking the white blood cells in the circulatory system, killing them off by suppressing bone marrow.

 The parvovirus is extremely contagious.
 It is easily transmitted when any animal, person or even an object comes into contact with the feces of the dog that is infected.
 It is very common that dogs will contract the disease by simply being in an area where an infected dog has been before.

-The virus is extraodinarily resistant and can survive for months on any and all objects in a given environement, making the entire area highly dangerous for young and unvaccinated dogs.
+The virus is extraordinarily resistant and can survive for months on any and all objects in a given environment, making the entire area highly dangerous for young and unvaccinated dogs.